List of Legends of Tomorrow characters: Konane

 Konane (portrayed by Darien Martin) is a Kaupe, a magical fugitive that is detained by the Time Bureau.
 He develops a mutual attraction to Mona Wu, who is kind to him, but still struggles with his innately aggressive nature.
 When a group of unidentified men attempt to kidnap him from the Time Bureau, Mona interferes and helps him escape to Mexico City in 1961, where he becomes a professional wrestler.
 He is eventually discovered by the Time Bureau with one of its agents shooting him dead.
 As a result of Mona getting accidentally slashed by Konane, she develops the ability to transform into a Kaupe.

 Desmond

 Desmond (portrayed by Christian Keyes) is a barkeep who is the lover of John Constantine.
 Due to Desmond becoming possessed by Neron as part of a deal to keep him from taking Constantine's soul, Constantine has no choice but to send him to Hell.
 Neron continues using Desmond's body until being lured out by Constantine and Nora Darhk.
 With Neron gone, Desmond wakes up, but leaves Constantine, upset about what he reluctantly did to him.

+He is closely based on John's boyfriend Oliver from the comic book run Constantine the Hellblazer.